Commanding Officer, Naval Reserve Officer Training Corps Unit, University of Florida

 Executive Officer, Naval Reserve Officer Training Corps Unit, University of Florida

-His personal decorations include the Defense Meritorious Service Medal, Navy and Marine Corps Commendation Medal with three gold stars, and Navy and Marine Corps Achievement Medal with gold star.
+Commander Garcia's personal decorations include Meritorious Service Medal, Navy Commendation Medal (5 awards), and Navy & Marine Corps Achievement Medal (4 awards), as well as multiple unit and service awards.